MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 It also offers a baseline insight into the model’s effectiveness.
 However, we recognize accuracy's limitations in imbalanced datasets, where it might not fully capture the model's performance nuances.
 Thus, while accuracy was chosen for its initial clarity on the model's predictive capabilities, we remain open to incorporating more nuanced metrics in the future like Precision, Recall, and F1 Score for a comprehensive evaluation, depending on the dataset specifics and our analysis objectives.

-**For comparison consistency, we will be using the same unseen and seen datasets for both the baseline model and the final model so we could compare their accuracy score on the same unit.**
+**For comparison consistency, we will be using the same unseen and seen datasets for both the baseline model and the final model so we can compare their accuracy score on the same unit.**

 ## **Baseline Model**